 The leather cover here is terrific, because it offers a surer grip for your pitchers and fielders.
 They’re able to throw more accurately because of the certain grip.
 With the flat seams, the softballs travel greater distances and the surer grip means that the fielders are better able to throw the ball where they want it to go.

 In addition, the cover is very hardy.
-These softballs are often used for men’s leagues and they hold up very well.
+These slow pitch softballs are often used for men’s leagues and they hold up very well.